 Trifecta: Sergio Leone, Raymond Chandler, Audrey Hepburn (Part 2)

-"I'm a homing pigeon.
+"What are you doing back here?""I'm a homing pigeon.
 I come back to this stinking coop, no matter how late it is."

 "Murder, My Sweet"